Articles

 The obsession of sharpness, and how it evolved.

-It started with the technical advances in digital sensors, when at some point 20+ megapixels at ISO 400 allowed for digital enhancements without creating excessive image defects.
-It is quite obvious, that digital prints shown in photography clubs or small exhibitions look a lot sharper than an analogue scan or darkroom print.
-They have also substantially more micro contrast, and photographers seems to be affected by this trend of over sharpness, and the look of stark unreality it gives to a picture.
+It all started with the technical advances in digital sensors, when at some point 20+ megapixels at ISO 400 became noiseless enough to allow for digital enhancements without creating excessive image defects.
+It is quite obvious, that typical digital prints shown in photography clubs or small exhibitions look a lot sharper than the typical analogue scan or darkroom print.
+They have also substantially more micro contrast, it was soon apparent that photographers became affected by this trend of over sharpness, and the look of unreality it creates in a picture.

-People who have always yearned for high sharpness find that their wishes have finally come true, and what once was considered way overdone suddenly has became the norm.
+People who have always yearned for "high sharpness" find that their wishes have finally come true, and what once was considered "way overdone" suddenly has became the norm.
+I sometimes find myself sharpening my scans to somehow match that look, and occasionally I will also overdeveloped film and use grade 4 during printing, and still many of my pics look "old" compared to what my digital friends produce.

 It is up to photographers to either follow this trend, or to create one's own style.